 The cost of a CPA license depends on a lot of factors.
 Where you go to school to complete your 150 credit hour requirement will be one cost.
 And then you will need a CPA review course, which could add more to the total costs of becoming a CPA.

 The cost for sitting for the exam depends entirely on the state in which you plan to be licensed.
 There typically is a registration fee and separate fees for each section of the exam.
 (Re-takes require additional fees.)
 On top of that will be the cost of the license itself, which averages around $150.

 And in order to maintain CPA licensure, you will have to take ongoing continuing education (CE) courses, which can also cost a pretty penny.
 Some employers will pay for all your CPA Exam and continuing education materials, but you may have to foot the bill yourself.

 To become an EA, you first must obtain a PTIN (Personal Tax Identification Number) from the IRS, which is now FREE due to a class action lawsuit.
 The cost of each section of the exam is $111.94.
-After you’ve passed the exam, you must pay a $30 enrollment fee.
-That all adds up to $415.82.
-Enrolled agents also have to take CE courses that fulfill the 72 hour credit requirement every 3 years.
+Furthermore, after you’ve passed the exam, you must pay a $30 enrollment fee; that all adds up to $415.82.
+Enrolled agents also have to take CE courses that fulfill the 72-hour credit requirement every 3 years.